atshuncho/customer_service_data/README.md

 - Monthly Revenue Trends
 - Filter by Country, Year, Month

-Data is sourced from BigQuery views generated from your dbt models.
+Data is sourced from BigQuery views generated from my dbt models.

 ---